apostrophecms/apostrophe-documentation/modules/apostrophe-doc-type-manager/index.md

 Fields required to compute the `_url` property.
 Used to implement a "projection" for `_url` if requested by the developer
+### addSortifyMigration(*field*) *[api]*
+Most of the time, this is called for you.
+Any schema field with `sortify: true` will automatically get a migration to ensure that, if the field is named `lastName`, then `lastNameSortified` exists.

+Adds a migration that takes the given field, such as `lastName`, and creates a parallel `lastNameSortified` field, formatted with `apos.utils.sortify` so that it sorts and compares in a more intuitive, case-insensitive way.

+After adding such a migration, you can add `sortify: true` to the schema field declaration for `field`, and any calls to the `sort()` cursor filter for `lastName` will automatically use `lastNameSortified`.
+You can also do that explicitly of course.

+Note that you want to do both things (add the migration, and add `sortify: true`) because `sortify: true` guarantees that `lastNameSortified` gets updated on all saves of a doc of this type.
+The migration is a one-time fix for existing data.
 ### pushAssets() *[browser]*

 ### pushDefineSingleton() *[browser]*